WebVahvero/changeColor/README.md

 # changeColor
+## What does it do?
-* Just button that changes page color
+It just has a button that changes pages baground color
+## How it works?
+* It randomly generates RBG values
+* Then it calculates it to hex